-Chris is a partner in our employment team in London.
+Chris is a partner in the employment team in London.
 His practice covers all aspects of English employment law, ranging from gender inequality, whistleblowing, discrimination and handling senior level grievances/disciplinaries through to the employment law implications of TUPE and corporate support.
-His role also includes working closely with US and international companies on employment law and international expansion issues.
+As a key contact of the firm's North America group, Chris also works closely with US and international companies on employment law and international expansion issues.

 Qualifying as a solicitor in 1997, Chris is a CEDR accredited mediator and has a keen interest in employment and commercial mediation.
 He has significant experience in the construction and infrastructure, professional services, and technology sectors, having been instructed by many leading organisations and senior executives.
 He is recognised as a leader in his field by both Chambers UK and The Legal 500.